IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

     A progress bar is shown with status messages as the CICS bundle is deployed and the application is started.
 This can take a few minutes.
 If there are errors, retry with the `--verbose` option for more detailed output, or refer to [Troubleshooting](cdp-Troubleshooting-General).

-    This results in a CICS BUNDLE resource named `Express` to be created, installed and enabled in CICS.
+    This results in a CICS BUNDLE resource named `Express` being defined, installed and enabled in CICS.
 If the BUNDLE `Express` was already defined or installed in CICS, it is undeployed first.
 As the BUNDLE is enabled, the Node.js application is started.

 6. Test the Node.js application.